arrowLeftBack

 • considering stakeholder and community interests.

-As the reports are finalised, summaries of completed PVRs for sport venues will be available for everyone to view at Q2032.au/plans/venues-and-villages
+As the reports are finalised, summaries of completed PVRs or Business Cases for sport venues will be available for everyone to view at Q2032.au/plans/venues-and-villages

 What topics are covered in a PVR?

-The PVR considers design best practice, and environmental sustainability standards to achieve the Brisbane 2032 sustainability commitments.
-The PVR also deep dives into the operating costs, operating model, employment benefits and social impacts.
+The reports consider best practice design, environmental sustainability standards and commitments under the Olympic and Paralympic Host Contract.
+The PVRs also consider the operating costs, operating model, employment benefits and social impacts.

-Finally, the PVR looks at how the venue is going to be built or upgraded, including the best procurement, delivery and operational model for the project, taking into consideration market trends.
+Finally, PVRs look at how the venue is going to be built or upgraded, including the best procurement, delivery and operational model for the project, taking into consideration market trends.

 Is this a new process?

 No. Undertaking an investigation, planning and validation process for infrastructure investment is not a new concept.
-The government has existing processes, similar to a PVR, for all major infrastructure projects.
+Governments have similar processes for all major infrastructure projects.

-For venues proposed to be used for the 2032 Games, a new report format has been created – the PVR – to ensure all new and upgraded venues follow a consistent approach and achieve consistent goals.
+For venues proposed to be used for the Games in 2032, GVLDA is managing the process of developing the PVRs to ensure all new and upgraded venues follow a consistent approach and achieve consistent goals.

 What happens after a venue goes through the PVR process?